smacdo/brainfreeze/README.txt

 Requirements
 ------------
-Currently only depends on having a relatively recent version of G++ on Linux or OS X. I have not personally tested it on Windows, but I do not see any reason why it wouldn't compile under Visual Studio.
+Brainfreeze was written to be as cross platform as possible, though so far I have only tested it under Linux.
+Requirements:

+    1. Modern C++ compiler (GCC 4.3+, VC++ 2010, etc
+    2. CMake 2.8
+    3. Boost 1.47 (for program options)

 Building
 ------------
 Check out the latest version from git, run CMake to generate a Makefile and then do the standard make / make install.

-    1. git co ...
+    1. git clone git@github.com:smacdo/brainfreeze.git
     2. cd brainfreeze
     3. mkdir build
     4. cd build
+    5. ccmake ../
+        a.
+Set CMAKE_BUILD_TYPE to release for significant perf increase
-    5. cmake ../
+    6. cmake ../
-    6. make
+    7. make
-    7. make install
+    8. make install

 Running
 -------